Dhghomon/easy_rust/README.md

 This prints `The second part of the colour is: 0`.

 The third type is the named struct.
 This is probably the most common struct.
-In this struct you declare variable names and types inside a `{}` code block.
+In this struct you declare fields names and types inside a `{}` code block.
 Note that you don't write a semicolon after a named struct, because there is a whole code block after it.

 ```rust
 struct Colour(u8, u8, u8); // Declare the same Colour tuple struct